Worth – St Nicholas

 Salvin did install some new and more elaborate fittings, most of which were removed in the C20, when work included repairs by T F Ford and Partners (responsible architect A S Ford) in 1974 (ICBS).
 Much of the effect of this must have been undone by a fire in 1987, which destroyed the C19 nave roof.
 It was replaced the following year by Roth and Partners (i e G Claridge) (CBg 10 p47) to a new design, plastered with laminated transverse and cross beams of light wood, making the interior brighter.
 There were also alterations to some of the monuments.

 Altar rails: Foreign of c1600.
 They have an elaborately pierced top and have been extended to fit.
-This is said to have been done about a century later (BE p642), but in view of the known introduction of other foreign features in the 1840s, that is a more likely date.
+In view of the known introduction of other foreign features in the 1840s, that is the most likely date for this.

 Candelabra: Two with twelve arms are C17 Dutch.
 The smaller ones are modern.